A wonderful summer stream hike, with clean water and several pools to dip into

 Slope decreases here onwards and therefore water is calmer and waterfalls smaller.

-Only bad thing of this hike: rubbish! 🙁 First time here I tried to collect some in the lower parts, but after the main waterfall there is too much in several spots.
+The only bad thing about this hike: rubbish! 🙁 First time here I tried to collect some in the lower parts, but after the main waterfall there is too much in several spots.

 Walking in the stream again is going to be the easiest way.